William S. Cowles: Personal life

 Cowles married Mary Thurman, the oldest daughter of Ohio politician Allen G. Thurman, on February 18, 1873.
 In November 1889, Thurman divorced Cowles.
 They did not have any children.

-On November 25, 1895, he married Anna "Bamie" Roosevelt, daughter of philanthropist Theodore Roosevelt Sr. and socialite Martha Stewart "Mittie" Bulloch and elder sister of President Theodore "T.R."
-Roosevelt Jr. William and Bamie had one son, William Jr. (1898–1986), who was a Connecticut State Representative and Mayor of Farmington, Connecticut.
+On November 25, 1895, Cowles married Anna "Bamie" Roosevelt, daughter of philanthropist Theodore Roosevelt Sr. and socialite Martha Stewart "Mittie" Bulloch and elder sister of President Theodore "T.R."
+Roosevelt Jr. William and Bamie had one son, William Jr. (1898–1986), who was a Connecticut State Representative and Mayor of Farmington.
 William and Bamie are buried at Riverside Cemetery in Farmington, Connecticut.

+In 1911, he moved back to Farmington permanently.
+He was a member of the Congregational Church and taught in the Sunday school.
+He was a member of the University Club of New York, the New York Yacht Club, the Seawanhaka Corinthian Yacht Club, the Metropolitan Club and the Tennis and Racquet Club.

+Cowles died of a heart ailment on May 1, 1923, at his Oldgate home in Farmington.
+He was buried in Farmington Cemetery.